CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Methodology

 \paragraph{Retrieval Baseline ({\retr}):} We use a retrieval-based approach as a baseline.
 We manually query Google using \{\textit{condition +{\dimension} +{\dimension} attribute}\}, e.g. \{\textit{asthma + risk factor + smoking}\}, and extract either the \textit{featured snippet} at the top of the results page, or the text below the first link if there is no featured snippet.
 If the featured snippet is a list or table, we manually concatenate the items into a single piece of text.
 An example is in Figure \ref{fig:google_results}.

 The extracted text approximates an explanation, which we then concatenate to the first part of the associated template to form the final text, e.g. \textit{A person with asthma has a/an smoking risk factor because/since/as \textbf{\{retrieved explanation\}}.} {\retr} leverages Google's strong search and summarization capabilities, serving as a useful baseline.
+Further, Google Search is an evolving baseline that continually challenges our{\TaskName} models. \footnote{We will release our current baseline data.}